Chapter 1 Introductory Statistics in R

 ## [1] "data.frame"

 We see that the class of the object iris is a data.frame consisting of 150 rows and 5 columns.
-You should also note that the first four columns are numeric while the last column appears to be characters.
+You should also note from above that the first four columns are numeric while the last column appears to be characters.
 We can explore the class of each variable by specifying the name of the column of the dataset using the $ notation.
 First, let’s get the list of variables in the dataset using the names() function.

 names(iris)